kyungminkim7/openge/README.md

 OpenGE is a cross-platform C++ game engine for Desktop and Android platforms.
-This project produces a Conan package that can be imported for use with Qt or Android Studio projects.
+This project produces a Conan package that can be imported for use with PC or Android Studio projects.

 ## Build - Linux